hackclub/hackclub/workshops/website_mockup_generator/README.md

 ```

 #### Adding the download functionality
-To allow users download the mockup image by pressing the download button, include the following code inside the `generateMockup()` function.
+To allow users to download the mockup image by pressing the download button, include the following code inside the `generateMockup()` function.

 ```javascript
 Download.addEventListener("click", function () {